rshrestha-1/ImageReconstruction/README.md

 #### `/3D_trials`
 Contains testing from 3D DAS and moving into 3D reconstruction territory also early on, with initial trial u, H, v data.

-Example:
-Contains scripts for image cleaning, normalisation, resizing, filtering, augmentation, or preparing input data before reconstruction.

 #### `/Algorithms`
 Core reconstruction algorithms and descriptions for function use (inputs/outouts).
 Includes main methods used to reconstruct images.

 #### `/Execution`
 Scripts used to execute the reconstruction algorithms.
 MATLAB sections numbered and referenced both between and within scripts.
-Contains various unit testing of methods and sanity tests also.
+Contains scripts for normalisation, resizing, filtering, autoconvolution, and preparing input data for reconstruction.
+Contains various unit testing of methods and sanity tests.

-Example:
-Stores trained models, model architectures, or saved checkpoints used during reconstruction.

 #### `/Experimental`
 Contains code for processing the limited experimental data.
 Includes ASA.